 Special clothing really isn’t required for a Vancouver to Banff road trip – what you brought with you from home should work just fine.
 However, Canadian weather, especially in the mountains, can get unpredictable so you’ll want to make sure you have clothing suitable for cooler conditions as well as rainy weather.

-The best kind of luggage for a trip like this is a wheeled backpack.
+The best kind of luggage for family road trip from Vancouver to Banff is a wheeled backpack.
 If you don’t already have one, check out this comprehensive guide to choosing the best one for you.

 Useful items for a Vancouver to Banff drive

-Sunscreen and bug repellant are must-have’s on your packing list.
+When you’re driving to Banff from Vancouver (or driving from Banff to Vancouver) Sunscreen and bug repellant are must-have’s on your packing list.
 Bugs – particularly mosquitoes – can be a pest in the wild country of British Columbia and Alberta, so make sure you come prepared.
 Make sure you always use sunscreen, too.
-The sun can be stronger in higher altitudes, and you don’t want to be unprotected.
+The sun can be stronger in higher elevations, and you don’t want to be unprotected.
 A good pair of sunglasses help to keep your vision sharp and your eyes protected during your Canadian Rockies road trip.

 There’s a chance you might see the Northern Lights.
 Susan has a great post about how to photograph the Northern Lights so your photos look great.
 Bring your camera for sure!

 It almost goes without saying that binoculars are essential for this road trip from Vancouver to Banff.
 You’ll definitely want to see animals close-up, and that doesn’t mean walking up to them!
-Use binoculars instead 🙂
+Stay safe and use binoculars instead 🙂

 Make sure you have a paper map of British Columbia and Alberta with you in the car.
-Although you’ll probably rely mostly on your smart phone GPS or the GPS built into your car, these systems aren’t 100% reliable.
+Although you’ll probably rely mostly on your smart phone GPS or the GPS built into your car, these systems aren’t always 100% reliable.
 Cellular service isn’t consistent in more remote regions and GPS satellites can go off-line.
-Have a paper map as a back-up.
+Always have a paper map as a back-up.

 Take this opportunity to get to know some great Canadian food and snacks.
 Have you ever tried ketchup chips, Smarties or Coffee Crisp?
 Now’s the perfect time to stock your vehicle with these snacks for the road.
 It’s also a smart decision to ensure you always have food with you, in case you run late or have car trouble on the road.